smgroves/smgroves.github.io-legacy/pages/about.md

 ---

 Welcome to my site!
-I am currently a grad student in a cancer systems biology lab at Vanderbilt University.
-I study phenotypic transitions in Small Cell Lung Cancer.
-After receiving a B.S. in physics and math from The College of William and Mary, I entered Vanderbilt via their quantitative and chemical biology program.
-I currently am a PhD candidate in the Quaranta Lab, and I love that my project requires me to apply physics and math to biological problems.
+I am currently a post-doctoral researcher studying cancer systems biology at Vanderbilt University.
+I focus on data analysis and computational modeling of phenotypic transitions in Small Cell Lung Cancer.
+After receiving a B.S. in physics and math from The College of William & Mary in 2016, I entered Vanderbilt via their quantitative and chemical biology program and completed my PhD in the Quaranta Lab in March 2022.
+I love that my research allows me to apply physics and math to biological problems.

 <ul>
     {% for post in site.categories.about %}